ryanatkn/gro/src/task/README.md

-- Gro automatically discovers all `*.task.ts` files in your source directory, so creating a new task is as simple as creating a new file - no configuration needed!
+- Gro automatically discovers all `*.task.ts` files in your source directory, so creating a new task is as simple as creating a new file - no configuration or scaffolding commands needed!
-- task definitions are just objects with an async `run` function and some metadata, so chaining and composition are explicit in your code
+- task definitions are just objects with an async `run` function and some metadata, so composing tasks is explicit in your code, just like any other module
-- on the command line, tasks replace the concept of commands so running them is as simple as `gro <task>`, and in code the task object's `run` function has access to CLI args
+- on the command line, tasks replace the concept of commands, so running them is as simple as `gro <task>`, and in code the task object's `run` function has access to CLI args
 - it's easy to hook into or override any of Gro's builtin tasks,